GearHost/Docs/scaling-reserved.md

 So what happens when you add more instances?
 As explained above each instance is a reserved node.
 When you add more to your CloudSite it gives it more web nodes to use.
 If you are receiving a lot of visitors at the same time you want to spread them out for performance.
 Adding instances does exactly that.
 It adds an entire server dedicated to your CloudSite.
 All of the requests coming to your CloudSite are spread among the number of instances you have.
 The most instances you have, the more requests your site can handle.

 In the real world this means a lot more performance when you have a lot of visitors at the same time.
 We benchmarked a wordpress blog by flooding it with 200 requests at the same time.
 By adding 10 instances we were able to go from 5.9 requests/second on a single instance all the way to over 60 requests/second over 10.
 Of course your mileage may vary depending on the type of CloudSite you have and how it is programmed.
 ***
+##What are instances?

+####Designed for higher traffic sites

+Our instances allow for sites that demand more resources to spread out their requests to multiple server clusters to allow them to function quicker.
+Each instance is a clustered cloud server that will serve your cloudSites applications.

+If you are experiencing slow load times we highly recommend increasing the number of instances on your site.

+***
 ####Still need help?